krisvladimirov/Locale-Translate/README.md

 Whenever a single rule is broken, the app will not proceed to cost estimation step.

 ### Missing field is found?
+The CSV parser would ensure that the correct number of fields, corresponding to the specifield header values in the first row, are supplied.
+In the case of missing data, the parser will save the line at which an exception was raised and append the information to the output log.
+The line will then be excluded from further processing and the parser will continue reading the rest of the rows if any.

 ### Bad data is found?
 As described in <a href="https://joshclose.github.io/CsvHelper/api/CsvHelper.Configuration/Configuration/">CsvHelper.Configuration</a> bad data is considered a field that *"contains a quote and that field is not quoted (escaped)"*.
+In the case of bad data the parser will save the line at which an exception was raised and append the information to the output log.
+The line will then be excluded from further processing and the parser will continue reading the rest of the rows if any.